 - Inform your direct manager in person before anyone else.

-- Serve your notice period and complete a knowledge transfer.
+- Serve your full notice period and complete a knowledge transfer.

-- Attend the exit interview and collect all final documentation.
+- Attend the exit interview and provide constructive feedback.

 When Is the Right Time to Quit a Job?